 The facility is split up into three sections.
 There are treadmills, water rowing machines and a weight section that includes a suspension unit (TRX type stuff), free weights and benches.
 The building itself also has change rooms, lockers and showers.
 The boast state of the art equipment, modern style & motivational design, clean & spacious facilities, mood lighting, upbeat music, well-maintained equipment and great staff.

 OTF makes it super easy to sign up for a specific class.
 You can either go online, or download an app onto your phone, and just select which time/day you want to attend.
 Some classes would fill up faster than others so if you know ahead of time when you want to go, you can book as far ahead as you want!
 How great is that?
 No calling ahead, no showing up and hoping there is room and you aren’t set to a specific time/day every week!
-It’s whatever works in YOUR schedule!
+It’s whatever works for YOUR schedule!

 The workout itself is comprised of three components: treadmill interval training blocks, indoor rowing and weight room or resistance training blocks.
 It’s open to anyone age 16 and up, and all fitness levels are welcome as it’s all based on YOUR own capabilities!